My Journey To Natural Fiber Clothing

 In 2017, I started my journey of transitioning into 100% natural fiber clothing.
 This was not easy at all.

 I had the dream of going to the level I referred to at the beginning of this writing, but had no intention of pursuing that dream yet.
-I knew that dream would take an incredible amount of time and dedication.
+I knew that dream would take more time and dedication than I was willing to allocate.
 So for now, my task was to start sourcing some natural fiber clothes I could buy.
 I wasn’t just looking for any natural fiber clothes though.
-Certainly the industrial cotton did not represent living in harmony with Earth for me.
+Certainly industrial cotton did not represent living in harmony with Earth for me.
 My first step was switching out my shirts to natural fiber.
 This I found to be relatively easy, which I’ve documented here.
 I had plans to do much more, much sooner, but I continued wearing synthetics for my shorts, pants, jackets and shoes in the years ahead.
 At the time, I embarked on a journey to grow and forage 100% of my food for a year as well as build a tiny house from second hand materials and start numerous community programs.
 As much as I dreamed of completely changing my wardrobe, these tasks took precedence.

-At this point, I’m sure many of you have been wondering, “why not just buy your clothes at the thrift stores?
+At this point, I’m sure many of you have been wondering, “Why not just buy your clothes at thrift stores?
 There are plenty of natural fiber clothes there and you could easily make the swap”.
-Indeed, I did get some of my clothes from the thrift stores; wool sweaters, for example.
+Indeed, I did get some of my clothes from thrift stores, like wool sweaters.

 The Design of My Clothes